Digital transformation roadmap overview

 Engaged employees understand how their work impacts the bigger picture and connects to the company's vision.
 And there is no better way to keep people engaged and improve work performance than to empower them with responsibility.
 When Walter entrusted Jesse to take on a more significant role in the cooking, it kept his reluctant protege onside to grow the business (and keep Walter out of prison).

-- How successful have you been?
+- How successful are we?

-7. Celebrate the little wins
+10. Celebrate the little wins

 As mentioned, digital transformation can be a long road.
-When you’re lost in the desert with no gas, you could lose sight of the vision.
+When you’re lost in the desert with no gas, you could lose sight of your vision.
 Without excitement, you only have hard work, which can dent morale and motivation.

 It’s crucial to take note of the micro goals and achievements in the journey, as these moments can encourage people to dig deep when the going gets tough.
-Whether you just hit a new monthly revenue record or completed a 4-day cookathon that could net you millions in illicit narcotics sales, celebrating the milestones matter.
+Whether you just hit a new monthly revenue record or completed a 4-day “cookathon” that could net you millions in illicit narcotics sales, celebrating the milestones matter.

-8. Ride the momentum
+11. Ride the momentum

 Digital transformation is not a set-and-forget process.
 It's an evolution of your business and the springboard to embrace new ideas, technologies, and practices.